 All medications and medical supplies are dispensed at a cost plus a reasonable fee.
-X-ray services are provided on a cost of the film basis.
+X-rays are provided on a cost of the film basis.

-The services of the Departments of Mental Hygiene and Physiotherapy are provided for a "per visit" fee which is specifically established for each case and varies with the extent and type of services involved.
+The services of the Departments of Mental Hygiene and Physiotherapy are provided for a "per visit" fee which is specifically established for each case and varies with the extent and type of services.

-Students who have procured, at their own expense, special medications or allergy vaccines, may have the scheduled administration of the products performed at the Health Center for a minimal service fee for each treatment.
+Students who have procured, at their own expense, special medications or allergy vaccines, may have the scheduled administration of the products performed at the Health Center for a minimal service fee.